-Sourced from: Fabry et al. (2008), Feely et al. (2016), and the Hawai'i Ocean Time Series as described in Karl and Lukas (1996) and on its website (HOT 2022) using the methodology provided by Zeebe and Wolf-Gladrow (2001).
+Sourced from: Fabry et al. (2008), Feely et al. (2016), and the Hawai'i Ocean Time Series as described in Karl and Lukas (1996) and on its website (HOT 2023) using the methodology provided by Zeebe and Wolf-Gladrow (2001).
+Graphics produced in part using Stawitz (2022).

 Figure 19.
-Time series and long-term trend of oceanic pH measured at Station ALOHA from 1989-2020
+Time series and long-term trend of oceanic pH measured at Station ALOHA from 1989-2021

-2.7.4.3 Oceanic Niño Index
+2.6.4.3 Oceanic Niño Index

 Rationale: The El Niño - Southern Oscillation (ENSO) cycle is known to have impacts on Pacific fisheries including tuna fisheries.
-The ONI focuses on ocean temperature, which has the most direct effect on these fisheries.
+The Oceanic Niño Index (ONI) focuses on ocean temperature, which has the most direct effect on these fisheries.

-Status: The ONI indicated La Niña conditions for most of 2021, with two consecutive neutral seasons punctuating the year mid-year.
-In 2021, the ONI ranged from -1.1 to -0.4.
+Status: The ONI indicated La Niña conditions throughout 2022.
+In 2022, the ONI ranged from - 1.06 to -0.81.
 This is within the range of values observed previously in the time series.

 Description: The three-month running mean (referred to as a season) of satellite remotely-sensed sea surface temperature (SST) anomalies in the Niño 3.4 region ($5^{\circ}S - 5^{\circ}N$, $120^{\circ} - 170^{\circ}W$).
-The Oceanic Niño Index (ONI) is a measure of the El Niño - Southern Oscillation (ENSO) phase.
-Warm and cool phases, termed El Niño and La Niña respectively, are based in part on an ONI threshold of \pm 0.5 °C being met for a minimum of five consecutive overlapping seasons.
+The ONI is a measure of the ENSO phase.
+Warm and cool phases, termed El Niño and La Niña respectively, are based in part on an ONI threshold of ± 0.5 °C being met for a minimum of five consecutive overlapping seasons.
 Additional atmospheric indices are needed to confirm an El Niño or La Niña event, as the ENSO is a coupled ocean-atmosphere phenomenon.
 The atmospheric half of ENSO is measured using the Southern Oscillation Index.